EconPapers

 What Level of Education Matters Most for Growth?
 Evidence from Portugal

-No 2004/13, Working Papers from Department of Economics at the School of Economics and Management (ISEG), Technical University of Lisbon.
+No 2004/13, Working Papers Department of Economics from ISEG - Lisbon School of Economics and Management, Department of Economics, Universidade de Lisboa

 Abstract: We decompose an annual average years of schooling series for Portugal into different schooling levels series.
 By estimating a number of vector autoregressions, we provide measures of aggregate and disaggregate economic growth impacts of different education levels.
 Increasing education at all levels except tertiary have a significant effect on growth.
 Investment in education does not significantly crowd out physical investment and average years of schooling semi-elasticities have comparable magnitude across primary and secondary levels.